bhdouglass/clickable/docs/commands.rst

 Publish your click app to the OpenStore.
 Check the :ref:`Getting started doc <getting-started>` for more info.

+``clickable publish "changelog message"``

+Publish your click app to the OpenStore with a message to add to the changelog.

 ``clickable run "some command"``
 --------------------------------